The OTFC Group has transformed people’s lives. Tell us what services it offers

 What values most drive the way you show up in your business?

-I am solutions focused, have an open-door policy which means I am accessible to anyone that needs some assistance working through challenges.
+I am solutions-focused focused, have an open-door policy which means I am accessible to anyone who needs some assistance working through challenges.

 I am a visionary and love collaborating with people to bring projects to life.

 I dislike laziness in people.

 I am a ridiculously hard worker and everyone knows it.
 Deep down in my heart, I think I can still do everything on my own just like I used to when we first started.
 I never expected my team to operate at the same level as I do because although I have a more balanced life now than I ever have, I still work a lot of hours.
 But I think that is an entrepreneur’s brain.

 I love what I do and I love seeing people succeed and be happy.

 You are about to spread your wings from Adelaide and go nationally.
 Tell us about your growth and what we can expect from the OTFC Group?

 We have just expanded regionally in South Australia with OTFC RIVERLAND and signed a deal to build another purpose-built facility North of the state in Angle Vale.
 We have also just agreed to develop a property on the Gold Coast.
 This will be three new physical sites in 2023 taking our total to 6 plus HQ.
 2024 and 2025 will see us come down the east coast into NSW and Victoria and then in 2026 and 2027 we will look fly west, and maybe south.